|

 15 |

-An abdominal injury associated with
+An abdominal injury

-abdominal vascular or liver injuries,
+bleeding usually from abdominal vascular or

-requires accurate early assessment and rapid
+liver injuries, requires accurate early

-intervention.
-A perforation in the
+urgent surgical intervention.
+A perforation

-gastrointestinal tract will eventually cause
+in the gastrointestinal tract will

-peritonitis with significant abdominal
+eventually cause peritonitis with

-tenderness and guarding, but the early
+guarding, but the early diagnosis of an

-diagnosis of an intestinal injury can be
+intestinal injury can be very challenging

-very challenging before the onset of
+before the onset of clinical peritonitis.

-clinical peritonitis.
-Also injuries of the
+Also injuries of the biliary or urinary

-biliary or urinary tract can be initially
+tract can be initially silent and remain

-silent and remain undiagnosed during initial
+undiagnosed during initial assessment.

-assessment.
-Mesenteric injuries cause
+Mesenteric injuries cause usually some

-usually some degree of bleeding but can stop
+degree of bleeding but can stop

 spontaneously.
 A large mesenteric tear may